MartianMadman/RFA_Madmod/Readme.txt

 -Optimize use of gibs.

 \Issues/
--Makes game more hardware demanding.
 -Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.
--Do not lower the fov in camera.xtbl.
-This can cause the lighting to break.
-Increasing the fov is fine though since higher fovs = lower draw distances.
--There is a engine limitation preventing the lighting draw distance from being set really high.
-So don't be going into lod_properties.xtbl and messing with those values I set as they are about as high as you can get them without too many issues at the current fov.

 \Installation/NOT FOR GITHUB!
 There are two versions of this mod, default-specs is for modern computers while lower-specs is for older computers.
-4;3 and 16;9+ represent the aspect ratio the packed files are tweaked for.

-Copy/paste misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
+Copy misc.vpp_pc and table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
 Replace existing files when asked.